IvNPyH/SimplCalc/README.md

 4. Documentation can be seen http://127.0.0.1:8000/docs

-**The main requests should be submitted in the jsion request body and look like this:**
+**The main requests should be submitted in the json request body and look like this:**

     {
       "operation": "str",